-Editor’s note: Since April is Stress Awareness Month, we are featuring this previously published article to support our pancreatic cancer patient and caregiver community.
+Editor’s note: Since September is Self-Care Awareness Month, we are republishing this article containing tips for self-care related to both pancreatic cancer patients and caregivers.

 We know a cancer diagnosis can be stressful.
 People facing cancer frequently experience increased stress and anxiety.
 Difficult decisions, uncertainty and the impact of the diagnosis on your life and loved ones can be overwhelming.